Gear Up to Fit - new Logo (272 × 40 px)

 Factors Affecting Body Fat Percentage

-Several factors influence an individual’s body fat percentage:
+Several factors affect a person’s body fat percentage:

-• Age and Gender: Age-related hormonal changes can affect body composition differently between men and women.
+Age and Gender: Hormonal changes with age change body composition in men and women differently.

-• Ethnicity: Different ethnic groups may have varying tendencies toward carrying excess body fat.
+Ethnicity: Different ethnic groups might have different tendencies for excess body fat.

-• Family History: Genetic predispositions can influence how your body stores and accumulates fat.
+Family History: Your genes can affect how your body stores and gains fat.

 The Different Methods of Calculating Body Fat